 Vulvodynia

-Vulvodynia is vulvar pain, of at least 3 months duration without a clear identifiable cause.
-The vulva, refers to the external female genital organs, which includes the labia, clitoris, and vaginal opening.
+Vulvodynia describes a condition of vulval pain and or soreness in the absence of any skin condition.
+Remember the vulva, refers to the external female genital organs, which includes the labia, clitoris, and vaginal opening.

 The pain can be experienced in very different ways by individuals.
-It may be localised to one area e.g. clitorodynia (pain at the clitoris) or generalised over the whole vulva.
+It may be localised to one area e.g. clitorodynia (pain at the clitoris) or generalised over the whole vulva and spreading into legs, upper thighs or around the anus.
 Some patients will have mixed pain, that is localised and generalised.

-In some patients the pain will be described as ‘provoked’ when contact causes the pain; in others pain may be spontaneous and occur without an apparent trigger.
+In some patients the pain will be described as ‘provoked’ when contact causes the pain this is reffered to as vestibulodynia; in others pain may be spontaneous and occur without an apparent trigger.
 Some patients will be familiar with both spontaneous and provoked pain.
 The onset of the pain may have been the first symptom in some patients, which is described as primary; in others the pain will be a secondary symptom perhaps following another illness or event.

 • Nerve injury or irritation